 Computational Chemistry

 DECIMER 1.0: Transformers for Chemical Image Recognition

 DECIMER 1.0 introduces a Transformer-based architecture coupled with EfficientNet-B3 to solve Optical Chemical Structure Recognition.
-By leveraging the robust SELFIES representation and scaling training to over 35 million molecules, it achieves state-of-the-art accuracy on synthetic benchmarks, offering an open-source solution for mining chemical data from legacy literature.
+By using the SELFIES representation (which guarantees 100% valid output strings) and scaling training to over 35 million molecules, it achieves 96.47% exact match accuracy on synthetic benchmarks, offering an open-source solution for mining chemical data from legacy literature.

+Computational Chemistry